RamaniLab/SAMOSA/README.md

 Analysis of methylation calls
 -----------------
-The code for further analyses of our results is contained in the jupyter notebook file XXXXX.ipynb.
+The code for further analyses of our results is contained in the jupyter notebook file SAMOSA_analyses.ipynb.
 This includes code to generate all results presented in the paper, and to plot each figure.
 The code is annotated within the notebook.

 Extracting ZMWs near predicted transcription factor binding sites
 -----------------